Suor/Suor.github.io/source/drafts/on-orm-cache-invalidation.markdown

 An example will help us perceive these two concepts better.
 Let's look at common time-invalidated cache.
 On one hand, it inevitably leads to dirty data between update and cache timeout, making this algorithm inherently incomplete.
 On other hand, we can easily reduce incompleteness by reducing cache timeout, which, in it's turn, will increase redundancy - clean cache data will be invalidated more frequently, which will lead to more cache misses.
 And for ideal completeness (no dirty data) we need to set timeout to zero.

-There are lots of scenarios where it's ok to use stale data: most read articles list doesn't change fast and it's not a big deal if user count of your social network is off by a couple of thousands.
+There are lots of scenarios where it's ok to use stale data: popular articles list doesn't change fast and it's not a big deal if user count of your social network is off by a couple of thousands.
 But then there are some scenarios where you need immediate invalidation, go to next section for that.

 ## Event-driven invalidation